mirsiadaty/MultiAgent-AutoGen/README.md

 + 2.user-proxy agent.

 The following is the conversation between the agents where they get the job done.
+This is an excerpt; see the report document for details.

 The question we asked the MAS is: